BRIEF BIOGRAPHY - DR. LOUIS D. FRIEDMAN

 The Society is a non-profit, popular society seeking to inspire the people of Earth to explore new worlds and seek other life, through research, education and public participation.
 It is the largest space interest organization in the world.
 While at the Society he worked on the Mars Balloon development, international Mars rover testing, a Mars microphone, and the joint educational project with LEGO – Red Rover Goes to Mars.
 He led Cosmos 1, the attempt to fly the first solar sail and was the Co-Inventor and Principal Investigator of the Living Interplanetary Flight Experiment (LIFE) on the Russian Phobos Sample Return mission was lost in orbit following launch in Nov.
 2011.
 This experiment was to have been the first instance of purposely sending life from Earth to interplanetary space.
 We hope to fly it on the NASA Asteroid Redirect Mission in 2020.
 Friedman led the design and development of the LightSail ™ spacecraft scheduled for flights 2015 and 2016.

-Recently he was co-leader of the Keck Institute for Space Studies (KISS) Asteroid Retrieval Mission Study at Caltech.
-He is also co-leader of a new KISS study: Science and Technology to Explore the Interstellar Medium.
+Since retiring from The Planetary Society he was co-leader of the Keck Institute for Space Studies (KISS) Asteroid Retrieval Mission Study at Caltech and also co-leader of another KISS study: Science and Technology to Explore the Interstellar Medium.
 In March 2015 he was reappointed (after and earlier stint in 2011) to the NASA Innovative Advanced Concepts (NIAC) External Council.
-His book examining the implications of robotic interstellar precursor missions using nano-spacecraft and solar sails on future human space flight is expected to be published in the fall of 2015 by the University of Arizona Press.
-It is tentatively titled: From Mars to the Stars: The Future of Human Space Flight.
+He completed two books in the last few years (Human Spaceflight: From Mars to the Stars, and Planetary Adventures: Fromm Russia to Mars.
+The latter is a memoir from his time at the Society.
+In 2022, a new book will be published.

-Connie and I have been married 55+ years.
+Connie and were married 57 1/2 years.
+Sadly, she passed away in Feb.
+2021.
 Our family includes our three children: Michael, Christopher and Rachel; our grandchildren David, Marisa and Tristen; Rachel’s husband Tom Narr; Mike’s wife, Isela; David’s mother, SonHui; Connie’s father, Howard Aderhold; and our two dogs Perseus (Percy) and Luna(tic).
 I especially thank Marisa for the construction and design of this web site.